-More than 600 people donned hoodie sweatshirts and marched in Englewood Sunday to show solidarity with the family of Trayvon Martin, an unarmed black teenager who was shot dead by a neighborhood watch volunteer in Sanford, Florida.
+More than 600 people donned hoodie sweatshirts and marched in Englewood Sunday to with the family of Trayvon Martin, an unarmed black teenager who was shot dead by a neighborhood watch volunteer in Sanford, Florida.

 The marchers traveled from Mount Calvary Baptist Church to MacKay Park in near silence to protest the killing.
 George Zimmerman, 28, told police he acted in self-defense when he gunned down the unarmed 17-year-old on Feb.
 26.

 Zimmerman had called police to report Martin as looking suspicious.
 The killing and the fact that Zimmerman has not been charged sparked a national outcry, led the Sanford police chief to temporarily step down and prompted federal authorities to launch an investigation.

 Florida police have cited the state's “stand your ground” law, which allows people to use deadly force if they feel threatened, as the reason why he was not immediately charged.

 "I don't care if he was a wearing a do-rag and a prison uniform, you don't get to run after someone and call it self-defense," Fort Lee resident Marcy Levy said.

 Mount Calvary Baptist Church Senior Pastor Rev. Vernon C. Walton said he organized Sunday's event because a similar incident could happen anywhere, including New Jersey.

 "As we've come along, we've made tremendous strides with race relations, but I don't want us to become complacent," Walton said.